ckinzthompson/ckinzthompson.github.io/blog/_posts/2020-09-27-CUT_cryoem.md

 ## Results
 I think it's pretty obvious that I needed to train more (stopped after first of 16 epochs (~50 mins)).
 This doesn't quite look like a negative stain image it's clearly going in the right direction!
 More training data (instead of a random image I pulled from the internet), and more training epochs should help!
+Comparing the dark spots (molecules) in cryo vs light spots (molecules) in stain suggests maybe inverting one of the images will help the translation.

 ![png](https://ckinzthompson.github.io/img/em/CUT_cryoem_12_0.png)